 - A standard format that stores audio and video and can be played back on multiple media players such as Windows Media Player and QuickTime.

-Option Description Format Encrypt files Turn this option on to set a password on the exported video files.
-Specify a password in the Encryption key field.
-Turning this option on converts the exported video files into GEK format, which you must decrypt before viewing.
-G64x, G64 Use following profile Select the compression profile.
+Option Description Applicable to Is password protected Turn this option on to protect the exported video files, and enter a password in the Password field.
+Anyone wishing to view the exported video files will have to enter the same password.
+G64x Delete intermediary files Turn this option on if you want to delete the original files (non-protected files).
+If you are not protecting the exported video files with a password, this option has no effect.NOTE: The password-protected filename is the original filename with the suffix "_1" added.
+G64x Allow the video file to be re-exported Turn this option on to allow the person viewing the exported video to re-export the video, either in part or in full, in the same or a different format.NOTE: Setting a password automatically disables this option.
+G64x Use following profile Select the compression profile.
 The bit rate (shown in brackets) indicates the quality of the exported video.
 The higher the bit rate, the better the quality and the larger the file size.
 The Description under the profile provides useful information to guide your choice.
 ASF Export audio Turn this option on to include audio information in ASF and MP4 files.
 ASF, MP4 Display date and time on video Turn this option on to have the date and time overlaid on the exported video image.
-ASF Delete intermediary files Turn this option on if you want to delete the original files after they are converted into ASF, MP4, or GEK (encrypted) files.
+ASF Delete intermediary files Turn this option on if you want to delete the original files after they are converted into ASF or MP4 files.
 ASF, MP4

 - Click Save.